raZ3l/bnetlib/README.md

         ),
         /**
          * These default values will be used if not supplied.
 You can overwrite the default values per request,
-         * by passing the 'region' oder 'locale' key.
+         * by passing the 'region' or 'locale' key.
          */
         'defaults' => array(
             'region' => null,